tinamayswinkels/sbe/_posts/2025-08-18-week-2-intern-update.md

 subtitle: intern week 2 report from Ash
 description: >-
-  Resolving the building envelope details and successfully completed the modelling component of the Cabrini Health project using the Better Building tool.
+  Resolving the building envelope details and successfully completed the modelling component of the proposed hospital using the Better Building tool (Speckel).
 image_path: /uploads/interior-1-2.png
 banner-image_path: /uploads/view-3a.png
 seo: